-This is the over the top option.
-When he returned from the workshop he tried this and sure enough it worked.
+This is the over-the-top option.
+When he returned from the workshop, he tried this, and it worked.

-How often did you have the father of the bride who would occasionally say I only want the best for my daughter?
+How often did you have the bride’s father who would occasionally say I only want the best for my daughter?
 Not that often, but when he does, he will be the one who picks the 4th “Whoop-De-Do” option.

-The workshop leader said once this happens you should drop your lowest price, which now makes your 2nd option the 1st lowest priced option.
+The workshop leader said once this happens, you should drop your lowest price, making your 2nd option the 1st lowest priced option.
 Then you add a new “Whoop-De-Do” option.
 This is how you can increase your prices over time.

-Just go looking on Amazon or for me B&H or Roberts Camera and almost every product gives you options.
-Usually 3 choices or more.
+Just look on Amazon or, for me, B&H or Roberts Camera; almost every product gives you options.
+Usually three choices or more.
 Look at how they are pricing the newest M1 Chip Macbook Pro.

-My personal experience is when giving three options they pick the middle one most of the time.
+My personal experience is when given three options; they pick the middle one most of the time.

-This is the speed test I ran with using my ethernet.
-As you can see that is pretty fast.
+This is the speed test I ran using my ethernet.
+As you can see, that is pretty fast.

 Why am I telling you this?
-Some will read this and say that is obvious.
-Well from my time teaching at University of Georgia and doing workshops all over the world, the students have one thing in common.
+Some will read this and say that it is obvious.
+From my time teaching at the University of Georgia and doing workshops worldwide, the students have one thing in common.

-Understanding computers is not innate with humans.
+Understanding computers is not innate to humans.
 Many people I have taught have had to learn that they must empty their trash on their computers.
 They honestly didn’t know.
-Some of the students in the workshops had never done this and for some when we did it, they freed up some 300 GB of space of their hard drives.
+Some of the students in the workshops had never done this, and for some, when we did it, they freed up some 300 GB of space on their hard drives.

-So this is why I wrote this piece, not for you that already know all there is to know about computers, but for the rest of the world that just don’t know unless someone tells them.
+So this is why I wrote this piece, not for you, that already know all there is to know about computers, but for the rest of the world that doesn’t know unless someone tells them.

 Now on to the tip of how to speed up your internet connection.

-Now when you have a home office it is worth the running of a Ethernet cable from your router.
+Now, when you have a home office, it is worth running an Ethernet cable from your router.

-This is now using the WiFi Netgear RAX20 with the lastest generation WiFi 6 technology.
+This is now using the WiFi Netgear RAX20 with the latest generation WiFi 6 technology.

-No matter your router you will get better speed with ethernet and my test shows more than 4X increase in speed.
+No matter your router, you will get better speed with ethernet, and my test shows more than a 4X increase in rate.
 This varies depending on the ethernet connection and WiFi connection you might have.

-Now for those photographers and especially those working with video, uploading your files you want that speed.
+Now for those photographers and especially those working with video, you want that speed uploading your files.

-Stanley, Dorie, Lucy and Don Rutledge in front of their home in Midlothian, Va.
-[Photo was taken by Chelle Leary]
+Stanley, Dorie, Lucy, and Don Rutledge in front of their home in Midlothian, Va.
+[Chelle Leary took photo]

-There are a few people who helped me get my bearings in the world of photography.
+A few people helped me get my bearings in the world of photography.
 Don Rutledge had an incredible impact on my life.
-I think it has more to do about how much I admired his work and what he had done for missions.
+I think it has more to do with how much I admired his work and what he had done for missions.

-Another photographer that really made an impact was Ken Touchton.
-Here he was covering the same annual Ramblin’ Wreck parade before the Georgia vs Georgia Tech game that I covered for more than 15 years.
+Another photographer that made an impact was Ken Touchton.
+He was covering the same annual Ramblin’ Wreck parade before the Georgia vs. Georgia Tech game that I covered for more than 15 years.

-Ken had started in photojournalism, but also would expand into corporate and advertising.
+Ken had started in photojournalism but also would expand into corporate and advertising.
 When I went freelance from being on staff in 2002, Ken was the guy who called me weekly.
 We talked about my goals and ambitions.
-Then each week he called as my accountability partner.
+Then each week, he screamed as my accountability partner.

-Knolan taught me how the mechanics of the camera worked as well as teaching me how to use studio strobes and posing people.
-You could never be around Knolan when he ran the Benfield Touch studios in Hickory, North Carolina and not hear him talking business practices.
+Knolan taught me how the mechanics of the camera worked and how to use studio strobes and pose people.
+You could never be around Knolan when he ran the Benfield Touch studios in Hickory, North Carolina, and not hear him talking about business practices.
 He was proud of being a small business owner and was quite successful.

-Each one of these as well as many others I would meet through the years helped me by developing my inner character.
-They taught me a World View that was based in Christian principles of right and wrong and most importantly in the importance of searching for Truth.
+Each of these and many others I would meet through the years helped me develop my inner character.
+They taught me a worldview based on Christian principles of right and wrong and, most importantly, the importance of searching for Truth.

-I learned that treating people with honor, dignity and respect was the only way to be successful.
+I learned that treating people with honor, dignity, and respect was the only way to be successful.
 Each one taught me how to listen with more than just my ears.
-Don and Knolan especially taught me the importance of body language.
+Don and Knolan primarily taught me the importance of body language.

-They helped me to realize my degree in social work was a real asset in the world of communications.
+They helped me realize my social work degree was a real asset in the world of communications.

 Late in my career of freelancing, I met Greg Thompson.
 He brought me on to work with his corporate communications team at Chick-fil-A. We helped each other grow in so many ways.

-I was always going to Greg with ideas that I thought would help Chick-fil-A. Greg taught me more than anyone else that in communications you start with the audience.
+I was always going to Greg with ideas that I thought would help Chick-fil-A. Greg taught me more than anyone else that you start with the audience in communications.
 Why do they need to hear this story?
 How is it going to help them live more productive lives?
-At Chick-fil-A the question was, “How is this going to help them sell more Chicken?”
+At Chick-fil-A, the question was, “How is this going to help them sell more Chicken?”